Links

 SQL Connector

-To get started with the SQL Connector, the SQL Connector Data Connection is required in the corresponding project settings.
+The SQL Connector Data Connection is required in the corresponding project settings.
 Once the settings are configured, you can map your Form.io form to your Table Columns.

 Block request for SQL Connector feedback